 Mineral exploration permit system is divided into two very different entities:

-- notices of reservation
+- notice of reservation

-- mineral exploration permits
+- mineral exploration permit

 By a notice of reservation, a party applying for a permit reserve themselves a pre-emptive right to apply for a mineral exploration permit.
 A notice of reservation shall not provide any other rights, which means that e.g. exploration works carried out during its validity are limited to the public access rights (see Mining Act 7 § Exploration work).
 For mineral exploration works subject to authorisation, i.e. ’heavier mineral exploration works’, a valid mineral exploration permit or the landowner’s consent is required.
-A notice of reservation may cover even extensive areas.
+A notice of reservation may cover extensive areas.